 7. Use the benefits of digital

-When people shake their head at digital textbooks, it is often because they’re used to some ancient Adobe program opening up a PDF composed of pixelated scans from your, let’s just say “technically challenged” teacher.
+When people shake their heads at digital textbooks, it is often because they’re used to some ancient Adobe program opening up a PDF composed of pixelated scans from your, let’s just say “technically challenged” teacher.

 That has nothing to do with an actual digital textbook.
 Even those pirated PDFs are a poor example of the full potential that a digital textbook can have combined with an effective reader.